-HUD has allocated \$1,639,381,000 in CDBG-DR funds to the County of Maui in response to Hawai'i Wildfires (Maui Wildfires), DR-4724-HI), through the Allocation Announcement Notice published in the Federal Register at 90 FR 4759.
+HUD has allocated \$1,639,381,000 in CDBG-DR funds to the County of Maui in response to Hawai'i Wildfires (Maui Wildfires), DR-4724-HI, through the Allocation Announcement Notice published in the Federal Register at 90 FR 4759.
 This allocation was made available through the Public Law 118-158.
 These funds are intended to address unmet needs in housing, infrastructure, and economic revitalization, with a particular focus on benefiting low- and moderate-income (LMI) households and communities within the County of Maui.

-This Program is a CDBG-DR initiative designed to support the long-term recovery, resilience, and safety of County of Maui communities impacted by the 2023 Maui Wildfires.
-Administered by the County of Maui's Office of Recovery (County OOR), the program addresses long-term recovery and resilience needs in the areas of transportation, water, sewer, and public service facilities by providing funding to repair, upgrade, and construct critical infrastructure and public facilities that were damaged or affected by the disaster.
+This Program is a CDBG-DR initiative designed to support the long-term recovery, resilience, and safety of the County of Maui communities impacted by the 2023 Maui Wildfires.
+Administered by the County of Maui Office of Recovery (County OOR), the Program addresses forward-looking mitigation needs, ensuring that essential systems are strengthened against future wildfire, flood, and other hazard risks.